HasnainSolangi/GIAIC/45-assignments-exercises/README.md

 • Tests for equality and inequality with strings

-• Tests using the lower case function
+• Tests using the lowercase function

 • Numerical tests involving equality and inequality, greater than and less than, greater than or equal to, and less than or equal to

 • Tests using "and" and "or" operators

-• Test whether an item is in a array
+• Test whether an item is in an array

-• Test whether an item is not in a array
+• Test whether an item is not in an array

 25. Alien Colors #1: Imagine an alien was just shot down in a game.

 Create a variable called alien_color and assign it a value of 'green', 'yellow', or 'red'.

 • Write an if statement to test whether the alien’s color is green.
 If it is, print a message that the player just earned 5 points.